mhsdesign/esbuild-plugin-lightningcss-modules/Readme.md

     plugins: [
         cssModules(
             {
-                // add your own or other plugins in the "visitor" section see
+                // Add your own or other plugins in the "visitor" section see
                 // https://lightningcss.dev/transforms.html
                 // visitor: myLightningcssPlugin(),
                 targets: {